jbhender/Stats507_F21/README.md

 Files related to problem sets, including example solutions can be found in the [ps](./ps) folder.

+Within the problem set (ps) folder, is a sub-folder "exemplars" containing student solutions that stood out as particulary good.
+Thank you to the students who agreed to have their solutions posted.

 ### Demonstrations

 Demonstrations can be found in the [demo](./demo/) folder.
 Currently these are: